fsharp/fslang-design/tooling/FST-1027-fsi-references.md

 To begin, existing behavior with `#r` will remain unchanged for FSI.
 That is, if you reference an assembly today via `#r`, it will always continue to work in the same way that it always has.

-.NET Core necessitates the introduction of `#r "nuget: name, version"` and `#r "paket: paket-command"` to simplify referencing dependencies in F# script files for .NET Core.
-The intention is that FSI Scripts in the future will always specify dependencies via `#r "nuget` or `#r "paket` (or a future extended command, like `#r "project"`), allowing only FSI to be concerned with referencing the correct assemblies.
+.NET Core necessitates the introduction of `#r "nuget: name, version"` to simplify referencing dependencies in F# script files for .NET Core.
+The intention is that FSI Scripts in the future will always specify dependencies via `#r "nuget:...` (or other extensions, like `#r "paket:..."`, `#r "frameworkreference:...", `#r "project:..."`, etc.), allowing only FSI to be concerned with referencing the correct assemblies.

 ## Design-Time